aehm03/gradoopquickstart/README.md

  the company or a person with no key-value pair age.

  Both groups of friends make up a separate graph, those are called _logical graph_ in EPGM.
-Graph elements can belong to more than a single logical graph Marc and Jacob belong to both groups and since in each group there is at least one person working at each company, they also belong to both logical graphs.
+Graph elements can belong to more than one logical graph.
+The vertices Marc and Jacob belong to both groups  and since in each group there is at least one person working at each company, they also belong to both logical graphs.

  A set of logical graphs is called a _graph collection_.
 That's everything we need to know about EPGM for now, if you want to gain a deeper understanding, have a look at the [paper](http://dbs.uni-leipzig.de/file/EPGM.pdf).

-TODO: insert image

 To create the example data we use the GDL format, which is easy to understand and allows to build small graph collections from strings.
 Basically a vertex is given by a pair of parentheses `()`and edges are represented with arrow-like symbols `-[]->`.
-All graph elements can be referred to by a variable name, given a label and values in a JSON-like notation.
+All graph elements can be referred to by a variable name, given a label and key-value pairs.
 Let's have a look at the source code:

 ```java
 String graph = "g1[(p1:Person {name: \"Bob\", age: 24})-[:friend]->" +